AdaLogics/paper-analyser/README.md

 If you would like to contribute but dont have a feature in mind, please see the list below for suggestions:

 * Extraction of authors from papers
-* Extractino of the actual text from the papers.
+* Extraction of the actual text from the papers.
 This could be used for a lot of cool data analysis